 In 2014, Meritage Homes of Texas LLC, an Arizona limited liability company ("Meritage") purchased 127 acres from the Landowners to develop such acreage as single family lots.
 Meritage began developing such acreage as Crown Garden at Imperial in 2015.
 Meritage is also a homebuilder in Crown Garden at Imperial.
-Meritage owns approximately 15 acres of undeveloped land in the District.
+Meritage does not own any undeveloped land in the District.